wolfie44/connect-4-minimax/README.md

 CONNECT FOUR 1.0.0

-Short project to demonstrate the implementation of the minimax algorithme with alpha beta prunning.
+Short project to demonstrate the implementation of the Minimax algorithm with alpha-beta pruning ​
-​